Seiya Suzuki Player Props: Cubs vs. Brewers

 Seiya Suzuki At The Plate

+- Suzuki has reached base via a hit in 40 games this year (of 64 played), and had multiple hits in 15 of those games.

-- He has homered in five games this season (7.9%), leaving the park in 2.2% of his plate appearances.
+- He has hit a home run in 7.8% of his games this year, and 2.2% of his trips to the plate.

-- Suzuki has driven in a run in 21 games this season (33.3%), including four games with more than one RBI (6.3%).
-He has also driven in three or more of his team's runs in one contest.
+- Suzuki has picked up an RBI in 32.8% of his games this year, with more than one RBI in 6.3% of his games.
+He has also produced three or more runs in one contest.

+- In 22 of 64 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.